News

 For the 50th anniversary of the Apollo 11 moon landing, U-M ECE takes a look back – and a look forward – to how our professors, students, and alums have made their mark on the field.

-Prof. Winick retires, leaving a legacy that empowers students to seek life and learning outside of the lab
+Kim Winick retires, leaving a legacy that empowers students to seek life and learning outside of the lab

 For the past 31 years, Prof. Winick has helped define undergraduate courses and curriculum both at U-M and abroad while inspiring all to engineer their future by understanding the past.